phamvanquoc1990/event-table-edit/README.md

 Download latest version 4.5.3 (since 12.04.2017): https://github.com/Theophilix/event-table-edit/archive/master.zip

+**Note: At the moment there are some problems with Joomla 3.7 and above.
+I am working on it.**

 Demo site for backend and frontend (includes appointment table): http://demo.eventtableedit.com

 ## I Features: